Analysis: Germain Ifedi’s deal with Bears validates concerns from time with Seahawks

 At the moment, Seattle does not appear in line to get any comp picks in 2021 after receiving three in 2020, via calculations from OvertheCap.com.

-It’s not thought Seattle had any serious intentions of bringing back Ifedi, but those went out the window when Shell agreed to terms on the first day of the signing period.
+It’s not thought Seattle had any serious intentions of bringing back Ifedi, but any idea they might went out the window when Shell agreed to terms on the first day of the signing period.

 Still, that Seattle gave Shell five times as much in guaranteed money as Ifedi got will undoubtedly serve as an oft-discussed point of comparison the next two seasons with the Seahawks hoping they will get steadier and less-penalized play out of their right tackle spot.